Vaulting is a combination of dance and gymnastics on the back of a moving horse.

 Is it a team or individual sport?
 Both!
 Vaulters can participate as individuals, a pair, or on a team.
 This is the only equestrian sport that really utilizes a team spirit.
 At Two Rivers we encourage the team mentality and believe that vaulting without a relationship to a horse, teammate or coach means nothing in light of Eternity.

-Do I need a horse?
-No!
-A vaulting horse spends a lot of time in special training lessons.
-Wade is Two Rivers’ vaulting horse and he loves his job!
-His favorite part is getting carrots and sugar cubes from the students after each lesson.
-Wade's biography can be found on the next tab!
 What do I wear?
 Clothes: spandex or leggings and a snug shirt or a fitted sweatshirt in colder weather is great.
 Boys can wear sweatpants and a snug shirt.
 Shoes: vaulting shoes can be purchased for around $20.
-We recommend these shoes from discount dance.
+We recommend these shoes from the Discount Dance Website.
 Bobby's Dance Wear in Omaha also sells them if you would like to get fitted before purchasing.
 We recommend getting a size larger so you can layer up on socks when it gets colder out.
 We usually have a coupon so give a call before purchasing your shoes.
 For new vaulters, soft tennis shoes are fine for the first couple of lessons.

 Is Vaulting on Youtube.com?
 Yes!
 Here is a link to some of our favorite vaulting freestyles!
 Click Here